 Getting to La Fortuna

-La Fortuna, a small town located 4 miles from the active Arenal Volcano, is about a 3 hour drive or 5 hour public bus ride from San José.
-The public bus ride is scenic, passing fields of sugar cane, pineapples, fruit trees, and cattle but be advised there is no air conditioning, no bathroom, and frequent stops to pick up and drop off other passengers along the narrow, winding mountain road.
+- La Fortuna, a small town located 4 miles from the active Arenal Volcano, is about a 3 hour drive or 5 hour public bus ride from San José.
+The public bus ride is scenic, passing fields of sugar cane, pineapples, fruit trees, and cattle.
+Be advised, there is no air conditioning, no bathroom, and frequent stops to pick up and drop off other passengers along the narrow, winding mountain road.

 Los Lagos Hot Springs

 - The resort pools are strategically placed for a continuous flow of water directly from the rain forest hot springs.
 Hidden throughout the tropical gardens are water slides and more than 10 swimming and Jacuzzi pools varying in size and temperature.

 Traveling Gingerbread Tip: Purchase tickets in advance.
-The cost of a day pass purchased at the resort’s reception is determined by the amount the employee decides to charge at that time.
 A day pass purchased through Desafio Adventure Company to Los Logos Hot Springs includes a buffet dinner and free transportation for groups of 6 or more.
+The cost of a day pass purchased at the resort depends on the amount the employee decides to charge at that time.

-Lemnos Wet Bar and a large water slide are located at the main pool.
-It is overcast during our visit, but on a sunny day there would be a great view of Arenal Volcano while sipping on an ice-cold drink in the 90 degree Fahrenheit spring water.
+- Lemnos Wet Bar and a large water slide are located at the main pool.
+It is overcast during our visit, but on a sunny day there is a great view of Arenal Volcano while enjoying an ice-cold drink in the 90 degree Fahrenheit spring water.

 Traveling Gingerbread Note: Another popular hot spring is: Baldi Hot Springs Resort and Spa.
 Our guide advised us Los Largos is less crowded, slightly cheaper, and has the same tropical vibes.

 La Fortuna Waterfall

-Visitors must walk down 500 stairs to reach the base of the waterfall.
-A path at the bottom of the stairs leads to a rocky area at the edge of the falls scattered with swimmers’ belongings.
+- Visitors must walk down 500 stairs to reach the base of the waterfall.
+Follow the path at the bottom of the stairs to a rocky area at the edge of the falls scattered with swimmers’ belongings.
 The rocks are very slippery on the way to the waterfall and the water is cold.
 Use caution, the undercurrent is strong making it difficult to tread water in one place.

 Explore the Colorful Streets of La Fortuna